Katiaras/Visage/ReadMe.md

 # Visage

 Visage is a chatting application, not that different from Facebook.
 I've taken an interest in Asp.Net Core and Angular.
-Thus, decided to try polishing my skills in these technologies by creating this app.
+Thus, decided to polish my skills in these technologies by creating this app.

 ## Getting Started